-Ezzati says areas that perform well have seen gains from their investment in national health systems.
+According to Ezzati, areas that perform well have reaped the benefits of their investments in national health systems.

-With no universal program guaranteeing access to health care is a solid prospect in the U.S. given the current political climate, and that is expected to impact the rates as well.
+Given the current political climate, ensuring access to health care is a solid prospect in the United States, and this is expected to impact rates as well.

 According to the findings of the NRC, the WHO, and Imperial College London, new scientific evidence about the country’s overall life expectancy is likely to have a significant impact on life insurance policies and rate tables.